The Netherlands' house price boom accelerates

-All property types rose in price, nationwide, during the year to Q1 2020.
+All property types rose in price, nationwide, during 2021.

 After a housing boom lasting almost 15 years, the Dutch housing market weakened in 2008, and only began to recover in 2014.
-From Q1 2014 to Q1 2020, house prices rose by almost 43% nationwide, with Amsterdam registering spectacular price growth of 80%.
+From Q1 2014 to Q4 2019, house prices rose by almost 40% nationally, with very strong increases in Amsterdam (77.4% growth) and Rotterdam (61.8% growth).
+Despite the Covid-19 pandemic, nationwide house prices rose by a huge 27.3% in the past two years.

 Rental yields remain attractive in The Hague